Nephrology

 Contributor-Level 10

-Nephrologists can work in the hospitals, kidney transplant centres and even dialysis units or they can either pursue research or even academics.
+Nephrologists can work in hospitals, kidney transplant centres and even dialysis units or they can either pursue research or even academics.

 Recommended Links for Nephrology Courses: